grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

   {name="rollout-operator",namespace="<namespace>"}
   ```

+### MimirIngestedDataTooFarInTheFuture

+This alert fires when Mimir ingester accepts a sample with timestamp that is too far in the future.
+This is typically a result of processing of corrupted message, and it can cause rejection of other samples (from "now").

+How it **works**:

+- The metric exported by ingester computes maximum timestamp from all TSDBs open in ingester.
+- Alert checks this exported metric and fires if maximum timestamp is more than 1h in the future.

+How to **investigate**

+- Find the tenant with bad sample on ingester's tenants list, where a warning is displayed if Head MaxT is too far in the future.
+- Flush tenant's data to blocks storage.
+- Remove tenant's directory on disk and restart ingester.

 ## Errors catalog

 Mimir has some codified error IDs that you might see in HTTP responses or logs.